Advances in design and technology have increased the importance and role of surgical tables as a functional part of any procedure.

 We have been committed to environmental sustainability since our founding.

-Reducing medical waste was one of the motivations behind our initial focus on remanufacture.
+Reducing medical waste was one of the motivations behind our initial focus on remanufacturing.

 Our environmental focus can be seen in our dedication to the charitable donation of tables and other medical equipment overseas.

-Not only does this serve help provide quality care abroad, it also keeps used medical equipment out of landfills.
+Not only does this service help provide quality care abroad, but it also keeps used medical equipment out of landfills.

 Even our packaging is environmentally conscious, as our reusable shipping containers have been in use for more than 15 years.